bonjoji/bonjoji/README.md

 - 👋 Hi, I’m @bonjoji
-- 👀 I’m interested in ... networking, security, web, coding languages and a lot of other things
+- 👀 I’m interested in ... tba
-- 🌱 I’m currently learning ...
-Python and git
+- 🌱 I’m currently learning ... tba
-- 💞️ I’m looking to collaborate on ... nothing specific yet, anything that can trigger my curiousity I guess
+- 💞️ I’m looking to collaborate on ... tba
-- 📫 How to reach me ... by email: bonjoji AT gmail DOT com
+- 📫 How to reach me ... tba

 <!---
 bonjoji/bonjoji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.